 When you walk into the reception you’ll be greeted by the smile of either Ingrid or Valeria (or both).
 They’ll give you all the information you need to have the best and most comfortable time at Le Clapotis.
 Lots of other staff members are found running around cleaning the mess you left at the shower block and making sure that silence is respected during the night.

 Something we particularly noticed at Le Clapotis was that the manager, Rodolpho, is very accessible.
-Which we don’t always find at a camping this size.
+Which we don’t always find at a campsite this size.
 And not only that, more than once we’ve seen him roll up his sleeves to help out some of the other staff members.
-If we were the boss here, we would probably spend our days lazing around like the guests do.
+If we were the boss here, we would probably spend our days lazing around as the guests do.
 That’s why it’s better that we are bloggers instead.

 Guests at Le Clapotis

 As we’ve mentioned before, many of the camping spots are reserved for seasonal visitors.
-People who’ve been coming to Le Clapotis for years and have no plans to ever visit another naturist camping.
+People who’ve been coming to Le Clapotis for years and have no plans to ever visit another naturist campsite.
 The mix of a natural place (being located next to a lake in the forest and between vineyards) and the proximity of the beach also attracts an interesting mix of visitors.

 It’s pretty impossible to put a finger on it and to tell you that Le Clapotis is something for a certain type of visitor.
 Except that it’s obviously for naturists.
 There are surfers, visitors who spend every day at Leucate nude beach and others who come to rest or to visit the beautiful region.
 We saw young and less young and a large mix of different nationalities.
 But one thing is certain: Because all the spots are near to each other, Le Clapotis becomes a very social place.
-It took less than half an hour before we met our neighbour Nicole, we met Jean and Ann in the evening and several others whose names we had better written down.
+It took less than half an hour before we met our neighbor Nicole, we met Jean and Ann in the evening and several others whose names we had better written down.

 Reservations & Contact

 Reservations at Le Clapotis are preferably made via: